 Updated card for The Wrld On GCW

-GCW has announced a Grab The Brass Ring Ladder Match for Sunday’s The Wrld On GCW pay-per-view.
+GCW has announced six wrestlers for their Grab The Brass Ring Ladder Match at Sunday’s The Wrld On GCW pay-per-view.

-The winner of the GTBR Ladder Match will be able to choose any match they want, at any time.
-The participants will be announced later tonight.
+The match will feature PCO, Lio Rush, Tony Deppen, Jordan Oliver, Jimmy Lloyd, and Alex Colon.

-GCW has also announced that veteran pro wrestler B-Boy will return to the promotion this Sunday.
-There’s no word on who his opponent will be, or if he will be working the ladder match.
-B-Boy has not worked for GCW since losing to Chris Dickinson at Slime Language on November 8, 2019.
+As noted, the winner of the GTBR Ladder Match will be able to choose any match they want, at any time.

-B-Boy, who has been away from pro wrestling since early 2020 for the most part, tweeted on the return to action and thanked GCW.
+GCW has also announced that Psycho Clown, Dustin Thomas, and Steve Scott will be in action at The Wrld, but there’s no word yet on what they will be doing.
+We noted on Monday how GCW announced that veteran pro wrestler B-Boy will also make his ring return at the pay-per-view.

 GCW World Title Match